tasneem-yusufali/airspace-hugo/exampleSite/content/english/_index.md

   enable: true
   bg_image: images/feature-bg.jpg
   title: PROJECT RATIONALE
+  content: |+
-  content: "Immunogenetics is an international field with a history that spans more
-    than fifty years.
+    Immunogenetics is an international field with a history that spans more than fifty years.
 Immunogenetic genotyping, data-generation and data-analysis methods have proliferated in this time, in many cases in inconsistent ways.
-We have identified five areas where (often unavoidable) inconsistency can be introduced into genotype data; these inconsistencies in turn contribute to variation in the analysis of immunogenomic data, and the interpretation of such analyses.\n\n"
+We have identified five areas where (often unavoidable) inconsistency can be introduced into genotype data; these inconsistencies in turn contribute to variation in the analysis of immunogenomic data, and the interpretation of such analyses.

+    Challenges To Consistency In Immunogenomic Data Management And Analysis

   button:
     enable: false
     label: View Works